 In short, the faculty and industry professionals offer that final student percentage examples to look up to and a community to embrace.

 It is the potential for community, in fact, that drives the Women in Analytics Conference.
 Upon its inception, Avon outlined the conference’s primary goals:

 Avon, her peers, and the Women in Analytics Conference pull women speakers from a variety of professional and academic communities together with the goal of creating a powerful, well-rounded, and interesting speakers bureau.

-Anyone whos attend this conference–be they active engineers or analytics students–will gain a network of others in the industry, learn about important topics of conversation in the field, and have a chance to showcase their work.
+Anyone who has attend the conference--be they active engineers or analytics students--will gain a network of others in the industry, learn about important topics of conversation in the field, and have a chance to showcase their work.